Happyr/developer.happyr.com/_posts/2015-07-31-do-not-worry-about-code-style-fixes.md

 - Developing
 ---

-Earlier this year I installed Fabiens <a href="https://packagist.org/packages/fabpot/php-cs-fixer">php-cs-fixer</a> on my continuous integration server.
+Earlier this year I installed Fabien's <a href="https://packagist.org/packages/friendsofphp/php-cs-fixer">php-cs-fixer</a> on my continuous integration server.
 So at each build I checked if there were any code style errors, if so I failed the build.
 Easy as pie and our source code were always nice and clean.
 But this new feature changed my workflow.
 My new workflow looks like this:

 <ul>
 <li>Write code</li>
-<li>Commit &amp; push code</li>
+<li>Commit & push code</li>
 <li>[some time later]</li>
 <li>Received a build error report</li>
 <li>I ran php-cs-fixer</li>
-<li>Commit &amp; Push</li>
+<li>Commit & Push</li>
 </ul>

 I always seams to forget the to run php-cs-fixer before I push my code.
 The solution is call <a href="https://git-scm.com/book/it/v2/Customizing-Git-Git-Hooks">git hooks</a>.
 I can tell git that "For this repository, run this script before each commit".
 I edit the file .git/hooks/pre-commit and add the following line: